 Once described as the ‘little, white fishing village’ by Victorian novelist Charles Kingsley, Appledore still has the feel of a welcoming small community.
 Its whitewashed terraces on the quay have changed little since Kingsley’s day, while the maze of narrow lanes that drop down to the water are densely packed with pretty cottages painted in different pastel hues, their frontages hung with baskets of overflowing flowers.
-This is a village with a legion of fans, including, bizarrely, the Jackson 5, who came house-hunting here in 2008 (deciding, in the end, to stay in LA and not North Devon!).
+This is a village with a legion of fans that include pop group The Jackson 5, who came house-hunting here in 2008 - but eventually they came to settle in Los Angeles instead...

 But despite its celebrity status and popularity, this is still a peaceful Devon seaside village, a place to indulge simple pleasures like days at the beach, crabbing, boat trips, cream teas and fish & chips.